jkingportfolio/CI_PP4_Pic_Pals/README.md

 I would like to also thank the following:
 - My wife and family for their support and feedback whilst doing this project
-- [Andy Guttridge](https://github.com/andy-guttridge) for his huge help through out the project!
+- [Andy Guttridge](https://github.com/andy-guttridge) for his huge help throughout the project!
-- Code Institute tutor support who helped with an issue i had with having to reset my database.
+- Code Institute tutor support who helped with an issue I had with having to reset my database.
 - My Code Institute mentor Mo Shami for his guidance through this project.